Orcuslc/blog.io/_posts/2017-03-15-Solutions-to-POJ.md

 ## Code for each problem: [GitHub](https://github.com/Orcuslc/Learning/tree/master/POJ)

-## The following are some summaries to each problem.
+## The followings are summaries to each problem.

 -  1000: trivial
 -  1001: Not submitted yet